DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 Before we try to find an answer, we should take a look at which elements marriage shows are prepared with and what considerations they have.

-### 2.1 Sociological Analysis of the Shows
+### Sociological Analysis of the Shows

-For most of us marriage shows are “a waste of time”; however, it is a great research opportunity for sociologists with its subject, participants and affairs around the marriage concept.
-Can these shows give us an idea about Turkish society’s approach to marriage?
+For most of us marriage shows are "a waste of time"; however, it is a great research opportunity for sociologists with its subject, participants and affairs around the marriage concept.
+Can these shows give us an idea about Turkish society's approach to marriage?

 Because of their participants, diversity and an open attendance, we have an important sample group.
 Still, would these data be enough for us to make correct observations?
 In the end we are talking about a television show.
-So, let’s write down the subjects below in order to make healthy observations and analysis.
+So, let's write down the subjects below in order to make healthy observations and analysis.

 1. Representative properties of the participants of the show, meaning their ability to represent their society.

-2. Participants’ sincerity to show their true characters and identities.
+2. Participants' sincerity to show their true characters and identities.

-Let’s not forget that every television show has a design and every design has a team working behind it.
+Let's not forget that every television show has a design and every design has a team working behind it.
 The purpose of this team is to introduce projects suited to network broadcasting policies with the goal of staying on air as long as possible with high ratings.